Gin-Quin/Fa/documentation/collections/sets.md

 Sets are collections that store unordered unique values.
 They can be mutable or immutable.

-Unicity is checked by equality of the values.
+Uniqueness is checked by equality of the values.

 ```ts
 setOfIntegers = Set(Integer) { 1, 2, 2, 3 }